arachne-framework/aristotle/readme.md

 ### Adding data to a model

-In order to do anything useful to a model, you w
+In order to do anything useful with a model, you must add additional facts using the `arachne.aristotle/add` function. `add` takes a model and some data to add.
+The data will be interpreted